 EAVS Deep Dive: Poll Workers and Polling Places

-The Election Administration Commission (EAC) administers the biennial Election Administration and Voting Survey (EAVS) to collect state-by-state data on the administration of federal elections.
+The Election Assistance Commission (EAC) administers the biennial Election Administration and Voting Survey (EAVS) to collect state-by-state data on the administration of federal elections.
 In June of 2017, the EAC released the most recent survey with data from the 2016 election.

 This survey contains the most comprehensive data about trends in election administration in the United States and provides these numbers at the national, state, and local level.
 This brief is part of a series of “deep dives” into the EAVS data that will provide an in-depth look at a variety of issues related to administering elections and use data to help better understand these issues.